Vista-Technology/yanq/README.md

 # Clean up the demo stack

-If you're tired of the playground you can simply clean all up by running an Ansible playbook
+If you're tired of the playground you can simply clean it all up by running an Ansible playbook

 ```console
 (.venv)foo@bar:~$ cd yanq/demo_build